 - update inventory levels

-Other scenarios where this comes in handy include purchasing teams getting notified when inventory levels dip below a set point or new pricing that only needs to be updated in the system once before it’s reflected everywhere, or your customer service team being able to look up stock availability while on the phone to customers without having to contact the warehouse team.
+Other scenarios where this comes in handy include purchasing teams getting notified when inventory levels dip below a set point or your customer service team being able to look up stock availability while on the phone to customers without having to contact the warehouse team.

 Secondly, ERP solutions use logic to reduce the manual input required in day-to-day tasks.
 Not only does this speed up critical business processes, it also frees up your team to focus on higher-value tasks.

-Modern ERP systems have technologies such as AI, machine learning and advanced analytics built into them to offer organisations of any size the business intelligence necessary to gain a competitive edge and thrive in a competitive world.
+Cloud ERP systems have technologies such as AI, machine learning and advanced analytics built into them to offer organisations of any size the business intelligence (BI) necessary to gain a competitive edge and thrive in a competitive world.

 Investing in an ERP solution is key to business owners feeling in control at all times and enables them to anticipate change and make well-informed decisions with speed and confidence.